Tomoki Kameda

 Tomoki Kameda (born July 12, 1991) is a Japanese professional boxer.
 He is a former World Boxing Organization (WBO) bantamweight champion, having held the title from 2013 to 2014.

+Early life

+Kameda was born in the Nishinari-ku ward of Osaka.
+He is the younger brother of Kōki Kameda and Daiki Kameda.
+Their father, boxing trainer Shiro Kameda, dreamt that all three sons would grow up to win world titles in the sport.

+At the age of 15, Kameda relocated to Mexico in order to learn from Mexican boxing experts.

 Amateur career

 Kameda had been training for the Beijing Olympics and ran his record to 35-1-1 in Japan.
-After his move to Mexico, he competed in the Guantes de Oro de México.
+After his move to Mexico, he competed in the Guantes de Oro de México (the Mexican equivalent to the Golden Gloves).
 However, he was too young to participate at the Olympic qualifiers.
 Instead of waiting, Kameda chose to turn pro.